Quick finishing drill

 by Pablo M30th Mar 2020

 Shooting drills are fun but often have many players standing in line doing nothing.
-In this post we discuss a finishing drill that will keep everyone moving fast.
-You don’t need much space for this exercise, you can practice it anywhere.
+This post discusses a finishing drill that will keep everyone moving fast.
+You don’t need much space for this exercise and can practice it anywhere.

-Players of each team wait in line behind the cones at each side of the goals.
-The first player in the line runs with a ball to the cone opposite to the goal on their side.
-Once the player arrives to the cone, they shoot at either goal.
+Players of each team wait in line behind the cones on each side of the goals.
+The first player in the line runs with a ball to the cone opposite the goal on their side.
+Once the player arrives at the cone, they shoot at either goal.
 If they score in the goal on their side, the team gets 1 point.
 If they score in the opposite goal, the team gets 2 points.
-After shooting, the player runs back to his team mates at the end of the line.
+After shooting, the player returns to his teammates at the end of the line.

 Whatever variation you add, keep the intensity of the exercise.
 Remember that the objective is to finish a play as quickly as possible.

 The objective of this drill is to practice dribbling and shooting at speed.
 Players will improve these skills:

 - Ball control at speed.
 Because teams compete against each other under a time limit or to reach a target score, players must execute their movements quickly to increase the number of shots at goal.

 - Body position and balance.
 Players have to turn their bodies 180 degrees to shoot at speed.
 This requires good motor coordination.

 - Shooting accuracy.
 Ultimately, players have to score to win the game.
 Since the goals are small, this shooting drill encourages clinical finishing over power.